FlindersFAME/fame.github.io/Blog/_posts/2021-08-02-snakemake-profiles-updated.md

 You can generate profiles for Snakemake using cookiecutter; more info here: [cookiecutter profiles](https://github.com/Snakemake-Profiles).
 These will generate a config.yaml file, as well as python scripts for submitting and checking jobs.
-However, you'll probably still want to do some customisation, so this post will instead continue with Rob's original manually created profile, and will through the different components.
+However, you'll probably still want to do some customisation, so this post will instead continue with Rob's original manually created profile, and will go through the different components.

 ### Original profile